docQodly/docs/docs/studio/roles/rolesPrivilegesOverview.md

 1. Navigate to the `Roles` tab within the `Roles and Privileges` section.
 2. Select the desired role (e.g., `Sales Manager`).
-3. Locate the privileges side section on the far right.
+3. Locate the privileges section on the top.
 4. In this section, you'll find a comprehensive list of available privileges.
 5. To assign a privilege, click the `+` icon.
 6. To remove a privilege, simply click the `-` icon.